 This section provides a general overview of the admissions process.
 More information can be found under each specific degree within the five discipline groups.
-For application instructions, see last item on this page, "Application Instructions."
-Don't forget to read all of the Frequently Asked Questions.

 Students who wish to study architecture at MIT at the undergraduate level must first be accepted to MIT.
 At the end of the first year MIT students decide which course of study they wish to pursue and declare a major in a specific department.
 Undergraduate applicants do not apply directly to the Department.
-They will use the MIT central admissions application, but should also send a copy of their portfolios directly to the Department, attention "Undergraduate Admissions."
+They will use the MIT central admissions application.

 See specific program admissions requirements:

-The application deadline is December 31, 2013.
-All application material must be received by deadline.
+The Application Deadline is December 31 at midnight for all applications.
+Application material must be submitted by the deadline.
 Late applications will not be reviewed.
-It is the responsibility of the applicant to be sure that the application is completed and all supporting materials are received at the following address by the deadline.
+It is the responsibility of the applicant to be sure that the application is completed.

 Applicants must request that an official copy of their test results be sent directly to MIT by IELTS International or Educational Testing Service.
 IELTS and TOEFL Scores must be no older than two years as of the date of application.
 To avoid delays, please use the following codes when having your TOEFL scores sent to MIT:

-Institutional Code: 3514
+- Institutional Code: 3514

 - Department Code: 12